"Buildings are built one block at a time, but communities are built one student at a time"

 The College at Brockport's residence halls offer many options.
 Morgan, Thompson, McLean, MacVicar, and McFarlane Halls have corridor-style rooms opening directly into the hallway, with a large bathroom shared with other corridor residents.
 Dobson/Benedict and Harmon/Gordon Halls are composed of four-person (two-bedroom) suites, each with a study room and private bath.
 Briggs, Bramley, Perry, and Mortimer Halls are composed of six-person (three-bedroom) suites, also with a study and private bath.

 Each student will have a desk, desk chair, floor lamp, bed frame, mattress (twin extra-long), dresser, closet, wastebasket, telephone, and recycling bin.
 Venetian blinds are provided on all windows.
 All residence halls are designed with wired and wireless Internet access, phone, and cable TV service.
 Each student will also have their own personal student mailbox to receive on-campus and off-campus mail.
-There is also a package room located in Dobson Hall for any packages requiring signatures.
+There is also a package room located in The Student Union for any packages requiring signatures.

 Each residence hall community is staffed by a professional Resident Director (RD) and a staff of upper class Resident Assistants (RAs).
 RAs and RDs are excellent sources of information - they know the campus, its resources, and how to help you resolve problems.
 The residential staff are committed to service excellence.
 They will treat you as an individual, help you make choices, support you in developing personal responsibility and concern for others, and help you to develop a plan for your academic success.